KOKO1904/cka_study_exercises/services_networking/networkPolicy/case_3/solution/solution.md

 # Isolating Pods Within a Namespace

-### This NetworkPolicy denies all ingress traffic from pods within the same namespace (jupiter) but allows traffic from pods in any other namespace.
-It effectively isolates the metrics pods from intra-namespace traffic while permitting cross-namespace access.
+### We need to create a NetworkPolicy that denies all ingress traffic from pods within the same namespace (jupiter) but allows traffic from pods in any other namespace.

 ```bash
 apiVersion: networking.k8s.io/v1